 The early years of learning at the kindergarten stage are so important.
 Children’s confidence can be knocked if development is rushed or forced.
 And the same can happen if they fall behind and aren’t in line with the learning programme of whichever ‘big school’ they go to.
 Getting kids straight into an international school in Singapore for preschool often makes sense.
 There’s less change and you can have the confidence that they will be learning what’s needed for later on.

 When you’re choosing an international school, it’s also good to find one that suits you for term/holiday times.
 Look at the distance from your home, and consider the experiences and facilities that resonate with you – the amount of outdoor play time, the focus on art and music, and so on.

-These five schools in Singapore have the most fantastic facilities and opportunities to prepare the little ones for the ‘big world’!
+These six schools in Singapore have the most fantastic facilities and opportunities to prepare the little ones for the ‘big world’!

 Canadian International School

 Young ones at Canadian International School learn through the International Baccalaureate Primary Years Programme, which has an inquiry- and play-based approach.
 From Junior Kindergarten, students can also choose to be a part of the English or bilingual English-Chinese programme.
 There is a good balance between child-initiated play and focused learning, with kids getting to enjoy both planned and spontaneous activities.
 Teachers are constantly monitoring, engaging and when required, guiding the play, answering questions, building on their ideas and introducing new concepts.